The Truth About High Fat Diets

 Here is a meta-analysis that we discussed in an earlier post (15).

-A roughly 2 pound benefit over 12 months, that is almost meaningless when we are talking about the goal of diets for weight loss, especially when you hold the data juxtapose to data showing adherence effects weight loss at much more drastic scales (pun intended).
+A roughly 2-pound benefit over 12 months, that is almost meaningless when we are talking about the goal of diets for weight loss, especially when you hold the data juxtapose to data showing adherence effects weight loss at much more drastic scales (pun intended).

-Below you can see how high adherence results in 10-20 pounds more lost over 12 months, where as diet composition had zero effect on weight loss.
+Below you can see how high adherence results in 10-20 pounds more lost over 12 months, whereas diet composition had zero effect on weight loss.

 The data is just crystal clear, there is no meaningful benefit to high fat diets for fat loss.
 We can probably stop spending our dwindling science dollars funding them**.